CodeSamplez.com

 Download And Install MVC 4:

-First, we will need to set up our visual studio to work with asp.net MVC 4 .
-Download it from official site.
-Since Microsoft .NET platform introduced web platform installer, I find it very easy to get new product/patch/update installed and integrated very easily.
-As soon as it is done, we can move ahead to create our new exercise project with Asp.NET MVC 4 And Entity Framework.
+First, we will need to set up Visual Studio to work with Asp.net MVC 4 .
+Download it from the official site.
+Since the Microsoft .NET platform introduced the web platform installer, I find it very easy to install and integrate new products/patches/updates.
+As soon as this is done, we can move ahead to create our new exercise project with Asp.NET MVC 4 and Entity Framework.

 The Exercise Project Background:

-Did you ever think in total how many websites you signed up with?
-How many password combinations you used on all those sites?
+Did you ever consider how many websites you signed up with and how many password combinations you used on all those sites?
 Can you remember the password of a site that you visited several months ago?
-Well, I did fell in this kind of issues several times.
-From this the idea came that an application be developed which will contain all these password information in a useful and organized way.
+Well, I have encountered this kind of issue several times.
+From this, the idea came that an application should be developed that would contain all this password information in a useful and organized way.

 What about security?
-Why people will believe this application?
-Yeah, I know, don’t get too serious about it :D. Even so far, I don’t made a strict plan yet.
-Just let’s make the assumption for this tutorial at this moment.
+Why will people believe this application?
+Yeah, I know.
+Don’t get too serious about it.
+Even so far, I haven’t made a strict plan yet.
+Let’s just make the assumption for this tutorial at this moment.

 Create New Project:

-creating new project is similar to previous MVC 3 version.
-We will need to specify template engine, tell whether to create test project or not etc. After creation, a basic structure is already given.
-If we run this, we will see the home page like as follows:
+Creating a new project is similar to the previous MVC 3 version.
+We will need to specify the template engine, tell whether to create a test project or not, etc. After creation, a basic structure is already given.
+If we run this, we will see the home page as follows:

-if you are already a Asp.NET MVC developer, you might know that, it is possible to scaffold a controller and views from a defined model.
-That’s why, we will start with defining a model class which will be used to create controller/views automatically.
+if you are already an Asp.NET MVC developer, you might know that it is possible to scaffold a controller and views from a defined model.
+That’s why we will start by defining a model class that will be used to create controllers/views automatically.
 In our projects ‘Models’ directory, create a new C# class as follows:

 using System;